High heat and humidity continues through the end of the week; big relief on the way by Sunday

-FRIDAY: Early morning patchy fog; otherwise, mostly sunny, hot, and humid.
-High: 94

-FRIDAY NIGHT: An early stray shower or thunderstorm; otherwise, partly cloudy and muggy.
-Low: 72

-As expected, Thursday was a hot and humid day with partly sunny skies and high temperatures near or a few ticks above 90 degrees with heat index values well into the 90s to around 100 degrees.
-We did see a few showers and thunderstorms fire up in the afternoon in far northern areas, and we’ll need to watch for the possibility of more of the area being impacted by these storms early on this evening.
 Heat Advisories and Excessive Heat Warnings will continue across our region through Friday.
 The combination of heat and humidity will once again push the heat index up to around or even a little above 100 degrees at times, mainly during Friday afternoon as the day otherwise looks to be largely dry under mostly sunny skies.
-Some high temperatures will approach 90 degrees Saturday, too, which could lead to an official heat wave by Saturday, the first of the season for some, and the hottest stretch of weather we've seen so far this not-so-hot summer.
-A cold front will drop in from Canada on Saturday, producing our next best chance of showers and thunderstorms, and also breaking what may very well be a 3 day heatwave.
+Some high temperatures will approach 90 degrees Saturday, too.
+A cold front will drop in from Canada on Saturday, producing our next best chance of showers and thunderstorms, and also breaking the hot and humid stretch.
 Cooler and less humid air arrives Sunday and it should stick around through the first half of next week.

 DETAILED FORECAST